Difference Between Monopoly and Monopolistic Competition

-In the ideal markets, most consumer products are a part of a monopolistic competition.
-We can consider examples of day to day needs like cosmetics, grocery products, garments or medicines.
-There are a handful of sellers and hence there is elasticity in demand-supply-price patterns.
+In the ideal markets, most consumer products are a part of monopolistic competition.
+There are a handful of sellers, and hence demand-supply-price patterns are elastic.
+We can consider examples of day-to-day needs like cosmetics, grocery products, garments, or medicines.

 Monopoly vs Monopolistic Competition Infographics

-- Monopoly vs monopolistic competition differs from each other.
-The basic difference is the number of players existing in monopoly vs monopolistic competition markets.
-Monopoly is created by a single seller whereas monopolistic competition requires at least 2 but not a large number of sellers.
+- The monopoly and monopolistic competition are different as the basic difference is the number of players in the markets.
+A single seller creates a monopoly competition.
+At the same time, monopolistic competition requires at least two but not many sellers.

-- Due to more numbers of players in a monopolistic competition, there exists a competition in sales and prices.
-Monopoly enjoys its sole control over all characteristics of its products.
+- Due to more players in monopolistic competition, there is competition in sales and prices.
+Monopoly enjoys the sole control of the overall characteristics of its products.

-- Monopoly in the market makes it extremely difficult for new entrants and exit of the existing player, due to the good acceptability and nature of the product.
-In a monopolistic competition, entry and exit are easy for other players, and it hardly affects the overall demand and supply pattern of an economy.
+- A monopoly in the market makes it extremely difficult for new entrants and the exit of the existing player due to the good acceptability and nature of the product.
+In monopolistic competition, entry and exit are easy for other players, which hardly affects an economy’s overall demand and supply pattern.